Příbram statues

-We pass by regularly without thinking about them.
-The statues in Příbram have their own interesting stories to tell and often are famous drafts by well-known authors
+We walk by them regularly and don't even think about them.
+Příbram's statues have interesting stories behind them and often also famous designs by well-known authors.

 1. MUSIC (JOSEF VÁCLAV MYSLBEK)

-Myslbek worked on the final version of his Music allegory until 1907.
-In 1913, the statue was cast in bronze and placed in the foyer of the National Theatre in Prague on 5 January 1914.
-The initial plaster cast is in the Příbram theatre.
-Unfortunately, we have no information about the timing or the circumstances of the arrival of this statue at the theatre.
+Myslbek worked on the final concept of the allegory of Music until 1907.
+In 1913 it was cast in bronze and on 5 January 1914 it was installed in the foyer of the National Theatre in Prague.
+The original plaster cast is in the theatre in Příbram.
+Unfortunately, neither the time nor the origin from where the statue came to the theatre is known.

-An interesting figural stone relievo by Bedřich Stefan can be seen on the attic above the main entrance to the theatre.
-The three seated women are allegories of theatre, music and poetry.
-The woman sitting on the throne in the middle faces the front, holding two theatre masks (comedy and tragedy) in her hands.
-On the left, a female figure facing in the opposite direction to the central motif is sitting, accompanied by a swan and a column with Pegasus.
-The figure on the right is depicted with a fish (dolphin) and a lyre.
-Items associated with artistic creation, such as musical instruments, painter’s palettes and books are at the bottom.
+An interesting stone figural relief on the attic is located above the main entrance to the theatre, its author Bedřich Stefan.
+The three seated female figures are an allegory of theatre, music and poetry.
+In the centre, a woman sits on a throne facing the visitors.
+In their raised hands they hold theatrical masks (comedy and tragedy).
+On the left, with her back to the central motif, sits a female figure accompanied by a swan and a column on which stands a pegasus.
+The right figure is shown with a fish (dolphin) and a lyre.
+On the 'floor' are depicted objects of artistic creation, such as musical instruments, painting palettes or books.

 Příbramské sochy - obrázek 1238

-The festivities held from 3 to 10 July attended by locals and guests from different places in Czechoslovakia and abroad included exhibitions at both schools in Březové Hory.
-Václav Šára was among the exhibited local artists.
+The celebrations, which lasted from 3 to 10 July and were attended by natives and guests from all over the country and abroad, also included exhibitions in both Březohorské schools.
+Václav Šára was among the local artists exhibiting.

-The memorial of fallen sons of Březové Hory is carved in sandstone from Hořice.
-Two larger-than-life figures stand on the pedestal – a French legionnaire and a miner with a hammer and lamp one step below.
-A nude stooped female figure with drapery in the middle of the pedestal is probably an allegory of the subjugated country.
-The placement of the memorial was subject to discussion from the start.
-Critics claimed that the memorial is outside the town, suggesting the area in front of the school in the upper square as a more appropriate location.
-The sculpture was finally moved to the lower Hynek Klička Square in 1959.
+The memorial to the fallen sons of Březové Hory is carved out of Horice sandstone.
+On the pedestal stand two larger-than-life figures, a French legionnaire and a miner with a hammer and a cauldron one step below.
+In the centre of the pedestal is a stooped figure of a female nude with drapery, probably an allegory of the conquered homeland.
+Even then, the location of the monument was a matter of debate.
+Critics blamed the fact that the monument stands away from the city.
+They suggested the space in the upper square in front of the school as a more suitable location.
+The sculpture was finally moved in 1959 to the lower Hynka Klicka Square.

 Příbramské sochy - obrázek 1237

-“It is not a bust or a statue of Alois Jirásek, rather a sculpture of two young souls in love, the same ones we read about in Jirásek’s Filosofská historie,” Horymír wrote.
-On Sunday 11 September 1938, the memorial for the work of Alois Jirásek was unveiled.
-The grand parade preceding the ceremony passed from the train station via Plzeňská street, the square and Pražská street to Jirásek Gardens.
-Jirásek’s daughter, Miloslava Pragerová also attended the ceremony.
+"It is not a bust or a statue of Alois Jirásek, but a beautiful sculpture of two young souls in love, as we read about them in Jirásek's Philosophical History," wrote Horymír.
+On Sunday, 11 September 1938, a monument to the work of Alois Jirásek was unveiled.
+The procession that preceded the ceremony went from the railway station, down Plzeňská Street, through the square and along Pražská Street to Jirásek Gardens.
+Even Jirásek's daughter Miloslava Pragerová was among those present.

-The two students depicted in the memorial are Vavřena and Lenka, the main characters of Jirásek’s novel.
-The statue most probably depicts the scene where Vavřena declares his love for Lenka through Mácha’s poem Máj.
-The sandstone statue is 1.8 metre high and weighs 1.3 tons.
-Moving and placing the statue on the pedestal took four hours.
+The two students depicted in the monument are Vavřena and Lenka, the main heroes of Jirásek's novel.
+This is probably the scene when Vavřena confesses her love to Lenka through Mácha's May.
+The sandstone sculpture itself is 1.8 metres high and weighs 1.3 tonnes.
+It took four hours to transport and place it on the pedestal.

-The construction of this memorial was initiated at the end of the 1920s by teachers at the schools in Příbram.
-Their plan was to build a respectable memorial to the writer and honourable citizen of the town of Příbram, Alois Jirásek on the occasion of the 20th anniversary of the establishment of the Czechoslovak Republic.
-Václav Šára was asked to create this statue.
+The proposal for the construction of this monument originated in the late 1920s among the professors of the Příbram schools.
+They wanted a worthy monument to the writer and honorary citizen of Příbram Alois Jirásek to be erected on the occasion of the 20th anniversary of the Czechoslovak Republic.
+Václav Šára was approached for this work.

-Šára created the first model of the statue in 1930, and the association of Příbram teachers (as the initiator of the project) exhibited the model at the regional exhibition.
-The final version of the memorial only differs from the original model by Šára in minor details, for example Lenka has a different dress and hat.
-Her face also developed a little, as Šára reflected the features of his daughter Krista in Lenka’s face.
-The sculptor’s nephew František was the inspiration for Vavřena’s appearance
+Šára made the first model of the sculpture in 1930, when the Příbram Landscape Department of Professors (as the initiator of the construction) exhibited it at the local landscape exhibition.
+The resulting monument differs from Šára's original sketch in a few minor details, for example, Lenka changed her dress and hat.
+Her face has also undergone a certain evolution, into which Šára has projected the features of his daughter Krista.
+For Vavřena, he found a model in his nephew František.

 4. ANTONÍN DVOŘÁK (JOSEF WAGNER)